-As one of the largest port infrastructure companies in Europe, Euroports operates and manages a network of ports in strategic locations across Europe & China.
+As one of the largest port infrastructure companies in Europe, Euroports operates and manages a network of ports in strategic locations across Europe and China.

-Europort's value proposition includes high quality global maritime supply chain solutions delivered through its network of deep sea and inland terminals.
+Euroports's value proposition includes high-quality global maritime supply chain solutions delivered through its network of deep sea and inland terminals.

-Euroports is holding long-term relationships with industry-leading customers across the natural resources industry: metals & minerals, fertilser, sugar, paper...
+Euroports has long-term relationships with industry-leading customers across the natural resources industry, including: metals and minerals, fertiliser, sugar and paper.